31 Minutos: Spin-offs

 Aplaplac has produced several mini-series with the characters of 31 minutos.
 As a project for the National Museum of Dentistry of the University of Chile, the production company made a four-episode web series called Las muelas de Guaripolo, in which this character appears teaching the public information about dental hygiene and its history.
 Together with Las muelas de Guaripolo, in 2017, 31 minutos in collaboration with the Ministry of Health of Chile made the web series La nube de humo.
 This mini-series consists of three chapters of four to five minutes and deals with how Juan Carlos Bodoque —already retired from journalism— decides to fall into Ramona's requests to do a report on air pollution in Chile.

 On July 11, 2009, Las vacaciones de Tulio, Patana y el pequeño Tim premiered on TVN.
 The program —which consists of 12 episodes— is designed as a spin-off of 31 minutos, that is, a production derived from some of its characters; and the one chosen was precisely Tulio Triviño, the self-centered news anchor who now moves to his lavish summer cabin with his niece Patana and Tim, a friend of hers.
 The stay is boring, so Tulio entertains his little companions by telling them stories, and so each chapter begins.
 It is worth mentioning that Juan Carlos Bodoque is also present in Tulio's stories giving ecological advice.

+A new movie is also in development for Prime Video, although the plot itself has not been fully revealed.